Spotify Wrapped showcases your top tracks of 2019 and the past decade

-As we near the end of the year, it's fun to take a look back on what you and others have been listening to in the last 12 months, but also the last decade.
-Spotify has released 2019 Wrapped, its latest showcase of the most popular songs and artists between 2009 and 2019.
+As we near the end of the year, it's fun to take a look back on what you and others have been listening to over the past 12 months, but also the decade.
+Spotify has released 2019 Wrapped, its latest showcase of the most popular songs, artists and genres.

 Sponsored Links

 If you're a Spotify user, you can log into the Spotify Wrapped website or view the content through the Spotify app.
-It'll then show you infographics about what you were listening to throughout the four seasons of this year, who your most-listened artists were, which countries your favorite artists come from and information about your most-listened genres.
+It'll then show you infographics about what you were listening to throughout the four seasons of this year, who your most-listened artists were, which countries your favorite artists come from and information about your most-listened types of music.

-Going further back, Wrapped also displays information about your listening habits throughout the past decade.
+Going further back, Wrapped also displays information about your listening habits throughout the past decade (i.e. between 2009 and 2019).
 You'll also find a link to a playlist for Your Top Songs 2019 where you can re-listen to old favorites.

 As part of its end-of-year festivities, Spotify has also released information about all users' top artists and tracks.
 The most-streamed artists of 2019 were Post Malone, Billie Eilish and Ariana Grande, and the most-streamed podcast was The Joe Budden Podcast with Rory & Mal.
 When it comes to the entire decade, the most streamed artists were -- perhaps unsurprisingly -- Drake, Ed Sheeran and Post Malone.
 The most-streamed track of the decade was Shape of You by Ed Sheeran.